 So one day we drew a grain of barley, called him “Jack D’Or” (which means Jack of Gold) and brewed the best beer that we could devise at that time in his name.
 We spent all of our money on this one batch of beer – a beer inspired by the saisons of Wallonia in Belgium.
 It was a beer that we hoped would bring every drinker together: connoisseur, newbie, young, old, hop lovers, Euro beer lovers – everyone.

 The first batches turned out pretty good and we improved him every time we brewed.
-Looking back at it now, Jack D’Or was probably the first saison playing the leading role for his brewers in the United States.
-Before then in craft beer, “saison” was usually a special release or seasonally brewed spiced beer.
+Looking back at it now, Jack D’Or was probably the first saison playing the leading role for his brewery in the United States.
+Typically in craft beer “saison” was a special-release or seasonally brewed spiced beer.
 Jack D’Or really was our leading light too.
 He led us around the country and then the world.
 He was a pleasure to brew and to drink.
 He’s been in hundreds of publications, TV shows, movies and most importantly – he was loved by so many beer drinkers.
 Jack D’Or became as familiar to us as our cat.
 We loved him.
 One night I even dreamt I saw him in a forest and he spoke Latin to me.
 When I woke I quickly wrote down what he had told me (as best I could, not knowing any Latin) and a friend translated it for me as “the truth is unto itself”.
 That saying is now painted above our koelship.

 In November, 2015 we made it official: we were moving on, closing down, going into the sunset.
 Jack D’Or was dead.
 We had open casket wakes for him at our farewell parties in Boston.
 Beer lovers actually came and saw him lying in his casket.
 It sounds insane now; it actually was!